-Upon completion of the investigation and in consultation with the OUC, the Investigator shall prepare a written report that includes the allegations made by the complainant, the response of the respondent, corroborating or non-corroborating statements of the witnesses, review of other evidence obtained, conclusions that may be drawn from the evidence gathered and recommendations about the disposition of the matter.
+Upon completion of the investigation and in consultation with the OUC, the Investigator shall prepare a written report that includes the allegations made by the complainant, the response of the respondent, corroborating or non-corroborating statements of the witnesses, review of other evidence obtained, conclusions that may be drawn from the evidence gathered and recommendations about the disposition of the matter, including the appropriate sanction.
+The Investigator may attach relevant evidence gathered during the investigation, as appropriate.
 Documents protected by the attorney work-product privilege, such as the investigator's personal notes, should not be attached to the investigation report.

-It is the responsibility of the Investigator to weigh the credibility of all individuals interviewed and to determine the weight to be given to information received during the course of the investigation.
+It is the responsibility of the Investigator to analyze and document the available evidence to support reliable decisions, objectively evaluate the credibility of the parties and witnesses to determine the weight to be given to information received during the course of the investigation, and to synthesize all available evidence- including both inculpatory and exculpatory evidence- and take into account the unique and complex circumstances of each case.